mlauritzen/mlauritzen.github.io/_posts/2020-03-09-stock-trading-app.markdown

 ## Introduction

-This is a simple stock price alerts web app, using Angular and AWS (Cognito, Lambda, AppSync/GraphQL, DynamoDB).
+This is a simple stock price alerts web app, using Angular, IEX's API for stock price data, and serverless AWS services on the backend (Cognito, Lambda, AppSync/GraphQL, DynamoDB).
 Twice a day, it checks each user's high/low alerts against real stock prices and alerts them via email if the threshold is reached.

 ## Features